 A couple of heart-breaking stories this week.
-An 11-month-old Amish baby died late Sunday night when it fell from a moving buggy in Missouri.
+An 11-month-old Amish baby died (article removed) late Sunday night when it fell from a moving buggy in Missouri.
 The person holding it had fallen asleep.

 Yesterday morning, an Amish woman in Indiana County, Pennsylvania, succumbed to serious burns suffered in a home explosion.
 She had thrown kerosene on a fire to get it burning better.

 The regularity of Amish accident stories makes me wonder: Is life riskier when you’re Amish?
 No doubt, one reason we hear these stories so often is because the victims are Amish.

 But Amish are exposed to dangers most 21st-century English Americans are not.
 Amish life still revolves around manual labor–the roaring, crushing, slashing equipment of the farm and shop.

 Many technologies Amish use–from wringer washers to horse-drawn corn binders–are inherently more dangerous.
 On the whole, Amish are less likely to seek coventional medical attention for injuries and illnesses.

 Also, the sheer numbers.
 An Amish mother with a half-dozen little ones running around the farm is just going to have a harder time of it.
 Especially compared to her English counterpart, with a single child sequestered away in a padded and monitored suburban home.
 Amish life is not safety-locked.